Tirzepatide

 • Potential improvements in insulin sensitivity

-• Reduced food preoccupation in some anecdotal reports
+• Reduced food preoccupation in some reports

-7. Potential Risks / Side Effects
+9. Potential Risks / Side Effects

 • Nausea